grupuntzel/common-user-training-repository/README.md

 * Review changes and understanding the approval process – Marcell / 40mins​
 * **Q&A**

-This agenda has been pproved by the Trainers 🥇
+This agenda has been approved by the Trainers 🥇